-Two preview are available.
-The theme preview is built extracting few post and composing a generic newsletter: it helps to get an overview of how the theme looks.
+- the theme preview is built extracting few posts and composing a generic newsletter: it helps to get an overview of how the theme looks.

-The newsletter preview is the real newsletter that would be sent if generated in that moment.
-This preview can be empty if there is nothing else to send to subscribers (no new content from the last delivery).
+- the newsletter preview is the real newsletter that would be sent if generated in that moment.
+This preview can be empty if there is nothing to send to subscribers (no new content from the last delivery).

 Last delivery date

-As seen the last delivery date is used to extract fresh posts (and to check if there are fresh posts).
+The last delivery date is used to extract fresh posts (and to check if there are fresh posts).
 This date can be changed on the status panel.
-Usually there is no need to modify it but there are few cases (usually server crashes) where it could be a smart move to move back that date to regenerate the newsletter.
+Usually there is no need to modify it but there are few cases (usually server crashes) where it could be a smart choice to move back that date to regenerate the newsletter.
 Just a dramatic example.